El-2024/wiki-documents/docs/Edge/reTerminal_E10xx/Applications/reterminal_e10xx_with_eezstudio.md

 ## Introduction

-The reTerminal E Series represents Seeed Studio's latest advancement in industrial HMI solutions, featuring ESP32-S3 as the main controller and integrated ePaper displays.
-This guide will walk you through programming the ePaper display on reTerminal E Series devices using Arduino IDE, enabling you to create custom interfaces and applications with excellent visibility and ultra-low power consumption.
+This guide will walk you through designing a professional user interface for the reTerminal E Series using the visual design tool **EEZStudio**.
+You will learn how to create UI elements, generate the necessary code, and finally deploy it to the device using the Arduino IDE.
+This process allows you to build custom interfaces with excellent visibility and ultra-low power consumption, ideal for HMI applications.

 ### Materials Required